iaalcantara17/iaalcantara17/README.md

 # 💫 About Me:
-I am a computer science major at the New Jersey Institute of Technology, passionate about exploring software engineering, artificial intelligence, and making applications.
+Hello!
+I'm Israel Alcántara, a dedicated Computer Science major at the New Jersey Institute of Technology with a passion for creating impactful software solutions and learning new technologies.
+My passion lies in solving challenging coding problems and building projects that push my skills forward.

+Whether it's developing applications, collaborating on team projects, or organizing events as a leader, I’m always striving to grow and contribute.
+When I'm not coding, you can find me volunteering with the Society of Hispanic Professional Engineers (SHPE) or exploring new ways to improve efficiency and engagement in the workplace.

+I'm always eager to learn and excited to continue my journey in full-stack development, artificial intelligence, and beyond.
+Feel free to explore my projects, and don't hesitate to reach out!

 ## 🌱 Currently Learning:
 - Full-Stack Development (MERN Stack)